NativeScript/docs-v7/core-concepts/navigation-angular.md

 ## Router

-In Angular2 application navigation is done using the **Angular Component Router**.
+In an Angular 2 application navigation is done using the **Angular Component Router**.
 You can check [this detailed guide on how to use the router](https://angular.io/docs/ts/latest/guide/router.html).
-From here on we are going to assume that you are familiar with the basic concepts and concentrate on the specifics when doing navigation with Angular2 inside a NativeScript app.
+From here on we are going to assume that you are familiar with the basic concepts and concentrate on the specifics when doing navigation with Angular 2 inside a NativeScript app.

 ## Pages